 Arm chair traveling is a long respected activity.
 Written travel accounts go back to the earliest days of written literature.
 This page is to provide some assistance on enjoying the city of Tokyo from home.
-Whether you are someone who has visited Tokyo, hopes to go someday, is curious about locations in TV shows, movies and novels, can't go to Tokyo because of a serious enough criminal record, think it is expensive (it is not), or are planning an actual trip; there are many enjoyable resources that can expand your knowledge of the city.
+Whether you are someone who has visited Tokyo, hopes to go someday, is curious about locations in TV shows, movies and novels, can't go to Tokyo because of a serious enough criminal record, think it is expensive (it is not), disability (Accessible Japan addresses that problem), or are planning an actual trip; there are many enjoyable resources that can expand your knowledge of the city.

 On this page I will include a variety of resources to learn more about Tokyo.
 I am attempting to limit myself to a select number of items and websites.
 I urge you to explore further as to what may be out there.
 A word of caution on online resources, they are often unreliable as they are only as good as the writer.
 Even resources that have mechanism for correcting errors, such as Wikipedia can have significant problems that continue to exist for years before they are corrected.
 Individual run sites can be worse, for example I've seen sites showing "weird Japanese food" that actually had images from China.
 All in all don't assume what you read is accurate, continue to learn more so you can see beyond the limitations of your sources.